 We will compare caterpillar tunnels with high tunnels and field production for yield, disease mitigation, earliness, and quality (flavor and percent fruit that are marketable).
 We have certified organic high tunnels at two agricultural research stations with adjoining organic land for field and mobile caterpillar tunnel trials.
 We will conduct a replicated trial at the West Madison Agricultural Research Station and the Arlington Agricultural Research Station with six varieties.
 All six varieties are either check varieties in our current trials or have been selected as parents in the field or high tunnel breeding projects because they have had good performance in our field trials.

-- Defiant (small slicer, F1 hybrid, field parent)
+- Defiant (small slicer, F1 hybrid, field and HT parent variety)

-- Pruden’s Purple (Brandywine-type heirloom, open pollinated, check)
+- Pruden’s Purple (Brandywine-type purple heirloom, open pollinated, check)

 Varieties will be planted in a randomized complete block design in a high tunnel, in a caterpillar tunnel, and in the field at each location on certified organic land (see Figure 3).
 Data collected will include the date of first harvest, date of last harvest, foliar disease ratings and marketable and unmarketable yield weekly.
 Flavor evaluations will be conducted at each location when all plots are producing fruit.
 Flavor evaluation will follow the same methods used in our current SARE project, with field crew members receiving basic training in sensory evaluation at the beginning of the season, and rating varieties for overall flavor intensity, sweetness, acidity, umami (savory), texture and appearance on a scale from 1-5.
 Data will be analyzed using standard ANOVA methods similar to those used in Healy et al. (2016) to compare varieties, management, location and year effects on earliness, marketable yield, percent unmarketable, the area under the disease progress curve, and flavor ratings Labor hours for management and harvest will be collected so that we can compare the relative production of each system to the labor costs of managing that system.